Jigsaw-Code/outline-apps/README.md

 ## Building the web app

-Outline clients shares the same web app across all platforms.
+Outline clients share the same web app across all platforms.
 This code is located in the src/www directory.
 If you are making changes to the shared web app and do not need to test platform-specific functionality, you can test in a desktop browser by running:

     yarn gulp build --platform=browser
     yarn cordova run browser